 The setting of the CPU_HAS_SOFTWARE_INTERRUPT_STACK indicates whether the interrupt stack is managed by RTEMS in software or the CPU has direct support for an interrupt stack.
 If RTEMS is to manage a dedicated interrupt stack in software, then this macro should be set to TRUE and the memory for the software managed interrupt stack is allocated in ISR_Handler_initialization.
 If this macro is set to FALSE, then RTEMS assumes that the hardware managed interrupt stack is supported by this CPU.
-If the CPU has a hardware managed interrupt stack, then the porter has the option of letting the BSP allcoate and initialize the interrupt stack, then the macro CPU_ALLOCATE_INTERRUPT_STACK should be set to TRUE.
+If the CPU has a hardware managed interrupt stack, then the porter has the option of letting the BSP allcoate and initialize the interrupt stack or letting RTEMS do this.
+If RTEMS is to allocate the memory for the interrupt stack, then the macro CPU_ALLOCATE_INTERRUPT_STACK should be set to TRUE.
 If this macro is set to FALSE, then it is the responsibility of the BSP to allocate the memory for this stack and initialize it.